Team Grants / Emerging Team Grants – ResearchNet “Application” Phase Instructions

 Describe your project in a way that is accessible to a lay audience.
 Be sure to indicate how your proposed research can improve personal health, the health of populations and/or the health delivery system.
 This information is used by CIHR to inform the public and Parliament about the valuable research supported through public funds.

 Institution that will administer the funds for your project.
-Consult the Institutional Eligibility Requirements on the CIHR website for more information.
+Consult the CIHR Application Administration Guide for more information.

 If you are awarded a grant, the necessary certification requirements must be met in accordance with policies on ethical conduct of research.
 Relevant policies: